Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Generalized Carter constant in Einstein spacetimes

 The quantity $Q$ built following this procedure was shown to be a constant of motion for the MPTD + TD SSC equations at quadratic order in spin in the Kerr spacetime, provided that $\kappa=1$, i.e. that the test body exhibits the spin-induced quadrupole structure expected of a Kerr black hole \cite{ComDruVin.23}.
 Moreover, numerical evidences suggested that this constant of motion could not be build for other test bodies structures (i.e. in the $\kappa\neq 1$ case).

-There is one (crucial for our purposes) point that was missed in \cite{ComDruVin.23}: it can be readily seen that the tensor $M_{abcd}$ provided in Eq.~\eqref{MCDV} does not satisfy the symmetries \eqref{symM}.
-This is inconsequential in \cite{ComDruVin.23} since the contraction with $S^{ab}S^{cd}$ in \eqref{defQ} bypasses this lack of symmetries.
-However, this nuance between the $M_{abcd}$ in \eqref{MCDV} and one that would have the correct symmetries \eqref{symM} is important for us, where $M_{abcd}$ will appear ``detached'' (or uncontracted) from the $S^{ab}S^{cd}$ that enforces the expected symmetries.
-Hence, we propose the following solution, which could also be added to reference \cite{ComDruVin.23} to avoid any problem in the future.
+There is one point, crucial for our purposes, that was not imposed in \cite{ComDruVin.23}: the tensor $M_{abcd}$ provided in Eq.~\eqref{MCDV} does not satisfy the symmetries \eqref{symM}.
+This is inconsequential in \cite{ComDruVin.23}, since the contraction with $S^{ab}S^{cd}$ in \eqref{defQ} bypasses this lack of symmetries.
+However, the discrepancy between the stated symmetry \eqref{symM} and the explicit expression \eqref{MCDV} matters in our analysis, since $M_{abcd}$ will appear uncontracted from $S^{ab}S^{cd}$.
+We resolve this by making the following substitution in formula \eqref{defQ} :